kevinolega/callcentertrainingtips/_posts/2020-04-23-effort-improve.md

 But when I go to a job application, everyone seems to be perfect.

-There's always a temptation to "pretend that you're prefcect."
+There's always a temptation to "pretend that you're perfect."

 That's how we get into trouble.